Toney, Trask shine as No. 10 Florida tops, fights Missouri

 Officials and coaches eventually regained control.
 The referee huddled Missouri coach Eli Drinkwitz and Mullen near the goal line and then announced the ejections.
 Missouri defensive lineman Tre Williams, Florida defensive end Zach Carter and Florida linebacker Antwuan Powell were tossed.

 The rest of the players received unsportsmanlike conduct penalties, meaning another would get them ejected.
+Both coaches credit their players for not letting the spat spill into the second half.

 The Gators were up 20-7 at that point, mostly because of the Trask-to-Toney combination.